-- 1040 prediction of the near-surface geotherm; and (3) resolution errors that result from inadequate data coverage of space and time.
-The synthetic data, forward-inverse models presented above show that (1) do not exist in any important form, although they are evident in smoothing of sharp boundaries; that (2) are a potentially serious source of error in erosion rates, but do not predict a systematic tendency towards acceleration; and that (3) can be large, but depend on the individual data distribution as well as the prior model parameters, and also have no generalizable tendency towards acceleration. - 1045 Resolution errors are the result of data inadequacies, primarily in time, where multiple thermochronometric systems or elevation dispersion are needed in order to give a range of ages adequate to resolve a temperature history.
-Although every data set has a unique distribution and therefore unique resolution errors, we were able to make some generalizations through analysis of a range of data examples.
-First, we found that with a large number of data, distributed appropriately in age, all errors, including resolution errors, go to zero.
-In fact, it did not require a particularly large number of data to obtain excellent - estimates in our tests, provided the age coverage is appropriate (Figure 9).
-Nor was there any evidence for inappropriate spatial averaging in high density models.
-There was smoothing of sharp boundaries, but even here, this occurred primarily where data were insufficient to resolve the boundary.
+boundary.
 As data density decreases, resolution errors become larger.
-If data are too few, there are large resolution errors, not surprising as it requires data to resolve complexity in either space or time.
-The distribution of data in time is much more important than the distribution in space, at least with relatively simple patterns of erosion rate - 1055 (compare Figures 7 and 8).
+If data are too few, there are large resolution errors, not surprising as data are required to resolve complexity in either space or time.
+The distribution of data in time is much more important than the distribution in space, at least with relatively simple patterns of erosion rate (compare Figs. 7 and 8).
 Errors in the analysis with sparse data followed a specific pattern.
 Areas with poor resolution and no older ages revert to the erosion rate values of the Bayesian prior model.
-Regions with poor resolution, but older ages take a solution steady in time and consistent with the integral constraint provided by the older ages.
+Regions with poor resolution but older ages take a solution steady in time and consistent with the integral constraint provided by the older ages.
 As data are added to the inversion, the solution is always a balance between the prior model and the erosion rates needed to fit the data.
 The resolution matrix and its integrated value reflects the weights given to the data relative to the prior.
-If the prior is equal to the true rate, 1060 there is no error (Figures 6, A6).
+If the prior is equal to the true rate, there is no error (Figs. 6 and A6).
 Distal data play a minimal role in this averaging process.
-The weighting between fitting the - data and remaining near the prior is set by the parameter variance.
+The weighting between fitting the data and remaining near the prior is set by the parameter variance.
 Overfitting to the prior model is evident in data residuals.

-The idea that spatial differences in age, i.e., a combination of old and young ages from distinct regions, will always, or even frequently, combine to produce an apparent increase in erosion rate is false.
+The idea that spatial differences in age, i.e. a combination of old and young ages from distinct regions, will always, or even frequently, combine to produce an apparent increase in erosion rate is false.
 Models in this paper were consistent in demonstrating this point.
-The reason why this argument fails is that there is no temperature history that can fit multiple data that have different ages, but the same distance to the closure isotherm (a combination of closure temperature and sample elevation).
+The reason why this argument fails is that there is no temperature history that can fit multiple data that have different ages but the same distance to the closure isotherm (a combination of closure temperature and sample elevation).
 An inverse method based on optimization of age prediction and including variable exhumation in both space and time will therefore favour spatial variability over temporal variability.
-With reference to Figures 2d and 2e, a model with spatially variable erosion rates can fit all ages perfectly, but there is no common exhumation history that can fit all ages by including excessive and false changes in time.
-An exhumation history forced to combine disparate ages, but optimizing fit to the ages might tend towards lower rates in the early history and higher rates in the later history, dependent on fitting criterion, but it will never fit the ages well.
-This points to the importance of using data residuals to test for model bias as shown in the example of Figure 10.
+With reference to Fig. 2d and e, a model with spatially variable erosion rates can fit all ages perfectly, but there is no common exhumation history that can fit all ages by including excessive and false changes in time.
+An exhumation history forced to combine disparate ages but optimizing fit to the ages might tend towards lower rates in the early history and higher rates in the later history, dependent on the fitting criterion, but it will never fit the ages well.
+This points to the importance of using data residuals to test for model bias as shown in the example of Fig. 10.
 If there is significant spatial averaging or excessive weighting of the prior model, the ages are badly fit.
 A model that fits all ages well can only do so by accurately resolving spatial variations in erosion rate.
-The GLIDE method, based on the soft constraint of spatial correlation, but designed to optimize age fit has a strong statistical tendency towards spatial variation rather than temporal variation.
+The GLIDE method, based on the soft constraint of spatial correlation but designed to optimize age fit, has a strong statistical tendency towards spatial variation rather than temporal variation.